ArchipelagoMW/Archipelago/docs/sphinx/AddingGames.md

-# How do I add a game to Archipelago?
+# Adding Games to Archipelago
 This guide is going to try and be a broad summary of how you can do just that.
 There are two key steps to incorporating a game into Archipelago:
 - Game Modification
 - Archipelago Server Integration

-Refer to the following documents as well:
-- [network protocol.md](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md) for network communication between client and server.
-- [world api.md](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/world%20api.md) for documentation on server side code and creating a world package.

-# Game Modification
+## Game Modification
 One half of the work required to integrate a game into Archipelago is the development of the game client.
 This is typically done through a modding API or other modification process, described further down.